-1) Incentive compatible: Truthful participation is adopted by both relay and client, despite of their selfish nature.

-2) Efficient and frugal: If there is at least one path revealed before a given deadline, the client should be able to recover the data with minimum payment.
-If a client is willing to pay more (but still bounded amount) to recover its data as soon as possible, the client should be able to recover its data upon revelation of the earliest path.
+- 1) Incentive compatible: Truthful participation is adopted by both relay and client, despite of their selfish nature. - 2) Efficient and frugal: If there is at least one path revealed before a given deadline, the client should be able to recover the data with minimum payment.
+If a client is willing to pay more (but still a bounded amount) to recover its data as soon as possible, the client should be able to recover its data upon revelation of the earliest path.

-In the following, we first present the message exchange protocol to support MobiCent in Section IV.
-Following that, we analyze the payment algorithm required to combat edge insertion attack in Section V, then present the thwarting of edge hiding attack in Section VI.
+In the following, we first analyze the payment algorithm required to combat edge insertion attack in Section IV, then present the thwarting of edge hiding attack in Section V.